-This pilot is the first episode of Forgiveness, a six-episode teleplay that brings to life the next epic chapter in human history: what happens after we fail to prevent the disastrous consequences of climate change.
+This pilot is the first episode of Forgiveness, a multi-episode teleplay that brings to life the next epic chapter in human history: what happens after we fail to prevent the disastrous consequences of climate change.
 Specifically, how will the next generation of young people react to its shattered world?

 By the mid-2040s, the unbalanced climate system has drowned coastal cities, released plague from melting permafrost, killed millions through heat-induced famines and created vast streams of climate refugees.
 The United States has broken apart.
 The damage is irrevocable.

 Surrounded by elders who perpetrated an avoidable crime, Generation A – Abandoned in the Anthropocene Era – responds in diverse ways.
 Some young people seek revenge.
 Some fall prey to denial or despair, others join utopian communities and still others find refuge in techno-fantasies of repairing the biosphere or traveling back in time to prevent climate calamity.
 Many, however, embrace the transformative act of forgiveness.